 We do carry out automated decision making and profiling.
 We aim to provide all of our customers an enhanced user experience by serving them the most relevant information from within the site.
-We accomplish this by applying our own algorithm that takes into account factors such as location, type and depth of experience, fee expectations of both the private users and businesses posting a project or task on the Army of Mums website.
-We also consider how frequently a customer engages with the Army of Mums website as this is an indication of reliability.
-Furthermore, on completion of a project or task, private and businesses users of Army of Mums have the opportunity to feedback on a completed task by scoring the engagement against measures which may include timeliness, quality of end outputs and value for money.
-These scores are aggregated and shared on all users profiles and help inform our automated decision making.
+We accomplish this by applying our own algorithm that takes into account factors such as – but not limited to – location, type and depth of experience, and fee expectations of both the private users and businesses posting a project on the Army of Mums website.
+We also consider how frequently users engage with the Army of Mums website as this is taken as an indication of reliability.

 3. HOW WE COLLECT YOUR PERSONAL DATA